Aggie Bonfire: Later years

-After being held at the Duncan Intramural Fields on the south side of A&M's campus for twenty-seven years, in 1992, Bonfire was relocated to the Polo Fields on the northeast corner of campus.
+After being held at the Duncan Intramural Fields on the south side of A&M's campus for 27 years, in 1992, Bonfire was relocated to the Polo Fields on the northeast corner of campus.
 This more isolated site, with a larger area for people to gather, made it a safer location.
 After heavy rains in 1994, the partially completed Bonfire began to slowly lean to the side as the soil underneath shifted.
 Student officials had enough warning to clear the area and tear down the Bonfire one week before its scheduled burn date.
 Nine tractors, two bulldozers, and two forklifts dismantled the stack on October 26, 1994 (three weeks earlier than usual; the Aggies' game vs. Texas was moved from Thanksgiving weekend to the first weekend of November due to the NCAA's ban against Texas A&M from appearing on television that season), which, at 70% completed, stood 40 ft tall and 45 ft wide.

 Students and alumni flocked to the Polo Fields, working around the clock, to rebuild the Bonfire in time for the game.
 It was completed only hours before it was scheduled to burn.
 After the 1994 Bonfire was burned, two tons of lime were spread on the Polo Fields to stabilize the ground.
 This layer hardened to a consistency similar to concrete.

 In 1996 a student, Greg White, died in a car accident on his way home from Cut.
 The student and several companions were riding in the bed of a pickup truck when the driver lost control and the truck rolled.
 Nine other students were injured.

 In its later years, students building Bonfire used logs donated by local landowners who wanted their land cleared for construction or farming.
 Over 8000 logs were used each year in the late 1990s, taking about 5000 students a combined 125,000 man-hours to construct.
-After being doused in 700 lb (318 kg) of jet fuel, applied by staff members at A&M's Fire Training School, the Yell Leaders, Drum Majors, and Redpots then lit the stack with torches the night before the annual football game against the University of Texas when at home and two nights before the game when it was played in Austin.
+After being doused in 700 lb (318 kg) of jet fuel, applied by staff members at A&M's Fire Training School, the Redpots and Yell Leaders then lit the stack with torches the night before the annual football game against the University of Texas when at home and two nights before the game when it was played in Austin.

 This event was popular among current and former students and people traveled from all over the state and the nation to observe the burning of Bonfire.
 Hotel rooms within 65 mi of College Station were booked weeks or months in advance of the date Bonfire burned.
 Crowds ranged from 30,000 to 70,000 people, depending on the weather and the strength of the Aggie football team.
 The 1998 Bonfire was broadcast live on Fox Sports Southwest.